Wyamio/Wyam.Web/Input/modules/writefiles.md

 Title: WriteFiles
 Description: Writes document content to disk.
 ---
 Writes the content of each input document to the file system.
+If the metadata keys `WriteFileName` or `WriteExtension` (which require `RelativeFilePath` to be set, usually by the [ReadFiles](/modules/readfiles) module) or `WritePath` are set on an input document, that value will be used instead of what's specified in the module.
+For example, if you have a bunch of Razor `.cshtml` files that need to be rendered to `.html` files but one of them should be output as a `.xml` file instead, define the `WriteExtension` metadata value in the [front matter](/modules/frontmatter) of the page.

 # Usage
 ---